 There are also lots of birds, as well as ducks (and eels and fish!)
 Who doesn’t love ducks?!
 The park’s best vantage spot is on the pretty little bridge that crosses the pond.

-There are two playgrounds at opposite ends of the park.
-The main one is better for older children (Arcadia Road entrance) with a large climbing frame, flying fox, liberty swing and play equipment.
+There are now three playgrounds throughout the park with the opening of the Children’s Forest.
+The main playground is better for older children (Arcadia Road entrance) with a large climbing frame, flying fox, liberty swing and play equipment.
+This is now the oldest of the three playgrounds and is feeling a tiny bit tired.
 The flying fox is awesome fun and usually has a gaggle of children lining up!
 You can also scooter or ride around the path that borders the playground.
 This is where we usually set up camp.

 Also, for the youngsters there’s a sand play area with water (but not TOO much) – perfect for muddy puddles and splashing so take a change of clothes!

-There’s another smaller park sheltered away at the Carrs Road entrance and it’s been refurbished which is great as it was very tired looking.
-It now has a natural wooden aesthetic to it which fits nicely with its surrounds.
+Then there’s another smaller park sheltered away at the Carrs Road entrance that has a natural wooden aesthetic to it which fits nicely with its surrounds.
 There are swings, a merry-go-round, teepee structure with small slide and swings, as well as some wooden climbing structures and a fun water pump with a small sandpit.
 There’s a path if you wanted to scoot and it’s next to a large grassed area where older kids can play tip or kick a ball.
-There’s no shade over the equipment though so pick your time to visit in summer.
+There’s no shade over the equipment though so pick your time of day if visit on a warm day.
 There’s a large undercover area with picnic tables and benches by the playground which would be good for a casual family function.

 There’s also an eco garden, a council initiative that showcases environmentally friendly gardening techniques and contains 36 different types of fruit and a four season veggie garden.
 Kids will love the scarecrow and fairy garden.
 You can also learn more about the park’s history at Netherby Cottage, the original Fagan family homestead, and the adjoining museum.